 Without the ability to flow freely, the water within the septic system will slowly back up.
 In time, the water will go back into the home.
 This will cause flooding, potentially expensive damage, and a huge mess.
 After all that, you’ll still need to get the septic system flushed.
 Regular maintenance is a means to avoid unwanted complications.

-To have your septic system checked, cleaned, and maintained, give Express Septic Pumping a call today.
+To have your septic system checked, cleaned, and maintained, give Express Septic & Drain Cleaning a call today.
 You’ll receive a fast and friendly response.
 We provide septic services, drain field replacement services, and enzyme treatment to Nampa, ID residents.